axodotdev/cargo-dist/book/src/supplychain-security/signing/windows.md

     The identity used by CI must have the `Artifact Signing Certificate Profile Signer` role on the certificate profile or signing account.

-3. **Add the Azure configuration to GitHub**
+3. **Add the Azure identity configuration to GitHub**

     - `AZURE_CLIENT_ID`: the client id of the app registration used for GitHub OIDC
     - `AZURE_TENANT_ID`: the Azure tenant id
     - `AZURE_SUBSCRIPTION_ID`: the Azure subscription id
-    - `AZURE_CODESIGNING_ENDPOINT`: the Artifact Signing endpoint, such as `https://weu.codesigning.azure.net/`
-    - `AZURE_CODESIGNING_ACCOUNT_NAME`: the Artifact Signing account name
-    - `AZURE_CODESIGNING_CERT_PROFILE_NAME`: the certificate profile name

-    These values identify the Azure identity and signing profile; they are not authentication credentials.
+    These values identify the Azure identity; they are not authentication credentials.
 The generated workflow currently reads them from the GitHub `secrets` context, so add them as repository secrets or secrets on the `release` environment.

     The generated GitHub workflow uses `azure/login` with OpenID Connect and runs the artifact build jobs in the `release` GitHub environment.
 Configure a federated credential for your repository on the app registration using an environment subject such as `repo:OWNER/REPO:environment:release`.